affinda/affinda-python/docs/models.md

 All required parameters must be populated in order to send to Azure.

+:ivar additional_properties: Unmatched properties from the message are deserialized to this collection.
+:vartype additional_properties: dict[str, any]
 :ivar name: Required.
 Unique index name.
 :vartype name: str
-:ivar document_type: Required.
+:ivar doc_type: Required.
 Known values are: "resumes", "job_descriptions".
-:vartype document_type: str or ~affinda.models.IndexDocumentType
+:vartype doc_type: str or ~affinda.models.IndexDocType
 :ivar user: Required.
 The user who created this index.
 :vartype user: ~affinda.models.IndexUser